SudoSanauu/mezzomorphicrnn/readme.md

 * *Input file can also be a folder.
 The netwrok will use all .wav files in the folder.*
 * *Output file name is optional.
 If excluded will be named output_file.wav by default*

-Training the network on 15 seconds of sound took aproxx 2 days on a laptop with a graphics card and output aproxx 3 seconds of sound.
+##Time Considerations
+Running this neural network on wav files in any significant length takes considerable processing(CPU/GPU) power and time.
+For example, a 15 second clip took about two days to train, convert, and generate a new clip on a typical laptop.

+##Other Resources
+To see some other neural networks in action and for more information check this youtube [playlist](https://www.youtube.com/watch?v=b99UVkWzYTQ&list=PLjJh1vlSEYgvGod9wWiydumYl8hOXixNu) and [article](http://machinelearningmastery.com/best-machine-learning-resources-for-getting-started/) out.
+For more information on recurrent neural networks, click [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+For more information on keras, check the [docs](https://keras.io/).

 #Team
 * [Aaron Jacobson](https://github.com/SudoSanauu)